Water politics: Aral Sea

 The water conflict in the Aral Sea is an ongoing transboundary conflict starting from 1991 between Kazakhstan, Kyrgyzstan, Turkmenistan, Tajikistan and Uzbekistan.
 Social causes such as economic development, population growth, electricity demand, and pollution has resulted in water scarcity.
 The water scarcity has resulted in limited availability to allocate water efficiently between the neighboring countries.
 The water scarcity has impacted many aspects of life and resources such as; fish, biodiversity, water, air pollution, forestry, agricultural land and ecosystem availability.
 The impact of poor water politics and management has negatively influenced the economy of the surrounding countries and has created stress on resources that are crucial to the agricultural sector.
-Research indicates that water scarcity can cost regions up to 6% of their GDP and cause migration, which negatively impacts the local economy.
+Research indicates that water scarcity can cost regions up to 6 percent of their GDP and cause migration, which negatively impacts the local economy.
 There have been multiple attempts to resolve the conflict from different organizations such as The Interstate Commission for Water Coordination, Interstate Council of the Aral Sea, and The Aral Sea Basin Program, but the issue is still ongoing.